Last Updated on April 19, 2022 by Quantified Trading

 - Short ETFs into short-term strength.

 - ETF correlations change faster than most people believe they do.
+Correlation in trading is very important to understand.

 - Sector ETFs tend to move from overbought to oversold better than individual stocks.